minillinim/webserver_hyjinx/README.md

 $ make configure-server
 ```

-This command properly mounts the volume (@ /vol), installs docker on the instance and then deploys three docker containers: official `kibana`, `elasticsearch` containers and a custom build of the official nginx container that uses rsyslog to speak with elastic, so no logstash.
+This command properly mounts the volume (@ /vol), installs Docker on the instance and then deploys three Docker containers: official `Kibana`, `ElasticSearch` containers and a custom build of the official nginx container that uses rsyslog to speak with elastic, so no LogStash.
 Why?
 I thought it would be fun.
 It was just hard.
-But noe that it's done I'm intrigued to see if I can make it more robust.
+But now that it's done I'm intrigued to see if I can make it more robust.

 Each container has a startup file which handles volume mounting stuff and linking to the other containers.
 Check out `/vol/containers/<container>/start` to see the specific settings for each container.
 All the ports these servers operate and locations of mount points etc. can be tweaked using the `group_vars\webservers\<something>.yml` files.
 We build the nginx container on the server and it bakes in the ports listed in this file.